Maxx-N/mnorval-quiz/README.md

 ## How to access the deployed app?

-Click [here](https://m-norval-quiz.web.app) to see the deployed application
+Click [here](https://m-norval-quiz.web.app) to see the deployed application.

 ## How to locally run the project?

 Open your terminal and follow these instructions:
-- Navigate to the directory that will contain the project: `cd [PATH-TO-YOUR DIRECTORY]`
+- Navigate to the directory that will contain the project: `cd [PATH-TO-YOUR DIRECTORY]` ;
-- Clone the project: `git clone https://github.com/Maxx-N/mnorval-quiz.git`
+- Clone the project: `git clone https://github.com/Maxx-N/mnorval-quiz.git` ;
-- Navigate to the project: `cd mnorval-quiz`
+- Navigate to the project: `cd mnorval-quiz` ;
-- Install dependencies: `npm install`
+- Install dependencies: `npm install` ;
-- Run the project: `ng serve`
+- Run the project: `ng serve`.

 ## Development server